SkyShape/events-pybasic/README.md

 # Menu events
-> This will use a file to store/get/edit events.(file is not done => listings events)
+> This will use a file to store/get/edit events.(file is json type)

 - [x] create an event
 - [x] listings your events